aslepyan/CompressiveTactileSubsampling/README.md

 ## Principles
 **Down-sampling Mode**
 :
 In this sampling mode, the sensor measures the force with the pixels with designated numbers, which are distributed evenly in the space.
+The position of measured pixels will shift with time to cover all the space of the sensor.

 **Random Sampling Mode**
 :
+In random sampling, the sensor measures the force with the pixels with random positions.

 **Binary Subsampling Mode**
 :
+The binary sampling mode will define a logarithmic order of positions of measured pixels in the 2D sensor.
+If one of the pixels measures force larger than a threshold, the sensor will measure its surrounding pixels.
+This process will continue recursively until the force of all surrounding pixels is lower than the threshold.
+During this process, there is no repetitive measured pixel for each tactile frame.

 **Learned Dictionary Learning and its Recovery**
 :